fernando-aristizabal/gVal/README.md

 # gVal: Geospatial Evaluations
-gVal is a Python package that evaluates geospatial data by comparing to a benchmark dataset.
+gVal is a Python package to evaluate geospatial data by computing agreement maps and rasters between a proposed dataset and a benchmark dataset.

 # Requirements
 - Accepts rasters and vector files.